top of page

 PAUL ZUSI

-Mr. Zusi is now a dancer with Kansas City Ballet, and his professional repertoire includes Jorma Elo’s Carmen, Jerome Robbins’s Glass Pieces, Mikko Nissinen’s The Nutcracker, and other classics including Giselle, Swan Lake, Serenade, The Little Humpbacked Horse, and Don Quixote.
-Mr. Zusi would like to thank his family and friends for their continued love and support.
+Mr. Zusi’s professional repertoire also includes Jiri Kylian’s Petit Mort, Alexander Ekman’s Cacti, Jorma Elo’s Carmen, and Jerome Robbins’s Glass Pieces among many other works.
+Mr. Zusi would like to give his most sincere gratitude to his family and friends for their continued love and support.

 90AA76FE-196C-4DDC-964C-FDC293EA2074-1.jpeg